 Health and Safety

-We want you to know that the safety and security of students are of paramount importance to everyone in the Office of Study Abroad.
+We want you to know that the safety and security of students are of paramount importance to everyone in Study Abroad & Global Engagement.
 On this page you will find information about Safety Abroad, Passport Information and Health Insurance for Study Abroad Students.

 Our staff is aware that the political environment in some countries is difficult to assess.
 We continually monitor developments in the U.S. and around the world carefully and make adjustments in our programs as conditions warrant.
 KU policy prohibits study abroad in locations where a U.S. Department of State Travel Advisory Level 3 or Level 4 has been issued.
 The classification level applied to each country can be accessed on the U.S. Department of State website.
 Information on Level 3 or Level 4 regional designations within a country is available by reading the country-specific advisory.